-As of March 31, 2022, the Company had \$25.8 million of remaining performance obligations related to claims and non-claims services for which the price is fixed.
+As of March 31, 2025, the Company had \$30.8 million of remaining performance obligations related to claims and non-claims services for which the price is fixed.
 Remaining performance obligations consist of deferred revenues.
-The Company expects to recognize approximately 96% of its remaining performance obligations as revenues within one year and the remaining balance thereafter.
+The Company expects to recognize approximately 99% of its remaining performance obligations as revenues within one year and expects to recognize the remaining balance as revenues thereafter.
 See the discussion below regarding the practical expedients elected for the disclosure of remaining performance obligations.